 The Pismo Preserve is located off Highway 101 near Shell Beach.
 Exit off Mattie Road when traveling north or take the Shell Beach Road exit when traveling south.
 Turn onto Mattie Road which parallels the 101 along the East side.
 Entrance to the Pismo Preserve is located at 849 Mattie Road at the south end.
 The Pismo Preserve, formerly a 900-acre private ranch, was purchased for public use through grants and personal donations to the Land Conservancy.
-Plans to have it fully available to the public are still in the works.
-In the meantime, Discovery Days are scheduled for hikers, bikers and horseback riders to enjoy the preserve at their own pace.
+The trails are multi-use where hikers and bikers yield to horseback riders.

 Notes for a Perfect Day

 - Make sure you have reserved a parking spot on-line and bring the printed confirmation paperwork with you.
 You will place it on your dash when you park.